 Effort: Significant

-Buy a scanner that fits your needs. decent scanner can be purchased for a couple hundred U.S. dollars, and you’ll have it to use anytime.
+Buy a scanner that fits your needs.
+A decent scanner can be purchased for a couple hundred U.S. dollars, and you’ll have it to use anytime.
 Flatbed scanners are best for photo prints and documents.

-If you have transparencies (slides or negatives), look for a flatbed scanner that can do film, as they have a back-lit lid to shine the light through the media
+If you have transparencies (slides or negatives), look for a flatbed scanner that can do film, as they have a back-lit lid to shine the light through the media.

 A good feature to look for is a scanner that will allow you to place more than one photo at one time on the flatbed.
 The scanner software will then scan each photo individually, saving you time.
 A popular, moderate-priced option is the Epson Perfection V600.